Guide to Yelp Reviews

 - Amenities: Yelp amenities are attributes that provide more details about how you run your business.
 Highlighting certain amenities can help customers make better and quicker decisions if they’re looking for specifics about a business.
 This can include types of payment options, being minority-owned, or being vegetarian-friendly.

 - Offers and Other Details: Consider adding other details to your profile, such as offers, a call-to-action, and business services.
 The more complete your Yelp page, the more customers can see the thought you put into your profile and what kind of experience they might expect from using you.

 Respond to Reviews

-One of the most overlooked opportunities for business owners to show how much they care about their customers is in responding to a negative review and a positive review.
-Responding to a positive review is easy enough-a simple “thank you” or a few words of appreciation can go a long way in retaining a customer in the long run.
-It can also be a way to show prospective customers that you are focused on customer satisfaction and building a community.
+One of the most overlooked opportunities for business owners to show how much they care about their customers is in responding to reviews, both good or bad.
+Responding to a good Google review or positive Yelp reviews is easy enough-a simple “thank you” or a few words of appreciation can go a long way in retaining a customer or getting new potential customers in the long run.

-Responding to negative reviews can be a bit trickier and require more tact.
-While it’s easy to be defensive and emotional about a review that seems unfair, treat each negative review as a chance to demonstrate to other customers that you’re aware of and address potential concerns.
-A negative review can actually end up being a very positive thing for your company.
-If you show a prompt response to a negative review and improve your service based on it then your business will be better for that negative review.
+Responding to negative reviews can be a bit trickier and require more tact to keep a strong online reputation.
+While it’s easy to be defensive and emotional about a review that seems unfair, treat each negative review as a chance to demonstrate to other potential customers that you’re aware of and address concerns.
+These efforts will only improve your Yelp rating and online reputation.

-You could also choose to directly message a customer instead.
+You could also choose to directly message a customer instead to try and resolve a bad Yelp review.
 This could be useful in instances where you need to better understand where the customer is coming from or if you want to prevent a long back-and-forth on your business page.
 Keep in mind that direct messages should still be professional and gracious.